-A shard of pottery was discovered with ancient text written on it in red ink.
-The shard, along with the layer within which it was found, was dated to the middle of the ninth century b.c.e.
+A couple of pottery fragments were discovered with ancient text written on them in red ink.
+The fragments, along with the layer in which they were found, dated to the middle of the ninth century b.c.e.
 The ancient Hebrew script was damaged, yet still could be translated with near certainty as the name “Elisha.”

-Adding to the evidence, an inscription bearing the name “Nimshi” was also found (as well as another Nimshi inscription five miles away).
-Elisha told one of his disciples to go and ordain as king Jehu, grandson of Nimshi.
+Adding to the evidence connecting this inscription to the prophet, an inscription bearing the name “Nimshi” was also found (as well as another Nimshi inscription roughly five miles away).
+Elisha told one of his disciples to go and ordain Jehu, grandson of Nimshi, to be king.
 So this name had significance to Elisha’s record.
-Then there is simply the fact that, based on current knowledge, the name “Elisha” was quite rare in ancient Israel.
+Then there is the fact that, based on current knowledge, the name “Elisha” was quite rare in ancient Israel.